Sky-CSC/OSL/docfx/serverdoc/intro.md

 This document explains how to use and connect to the server to receive the different overlay.
 The information you can receive from the game is listed, and separated into 5 categories.
 It is possible to disable or enable all options.

-**Whaiting a Game** : This overlay displays information about the players in the next game.
+**Waiting a Game** : This overlay displays information about the players in the next game.

 **Champ Select** : This overlay display information when champ select of the match is in progress.

-**Whaiting Game Start** :  This overlay displays information while waiting for the game to start because of the delay between the game and the broadcast for the viewers.
+**Waiting Game Start** :  This overlay displays information while waiting for the game to start because of the delay between the game and the broadcast for the viewers.

 **In Game** : This overlay display information when spectator game is in progress.